-The Sponsored Projects for Undergraduate Research (SPUR) Program encourages faculty and undergraduate students in the College of Natural Resources to collaborate on research projects by providing a grant to support their joint project.
+Sponsored Projects for Undergraduate Research (SPUR) is an in-house research program exclusively available to undergraduate students and faculty in the College of Natural Resources.
+SPUR encourages CNR faculty and undergraduates to collaborate on research projects by providing a grant to support their joint project.
 The funding for this program is generously donated by CNR alumni.

 The Office of Instruction and Student Affairs sponsors two poster sessions each year (fall and spring) at which CNR undergraduates present their research.
 Poster sessions give you the opportunity to explain and showcase your independent projects to a large audience.